blackducksoftware/hub/kubernetes/README.md

 ## Running with External PostgreSQL

-Hub can be run using a PostgreSQL instance other than the provided hub-Postgres docker image.
+Hub can be run using a PostgreSQL instance other than the provided hub-postgres docker image.

 In order to do this, you need to modify the Postgres. variables in pods.env to reflect your external data source.